princeton-nlp/CharXiv/README.md

 🤗 We adapted part of the [MathVista](https://github.com/lupantech/MathVista)'s codebase in building our evaluation framework, and we greatly appreciate their contributions to the MLLM community.
 🤗 The lyrics in the teaser video are created by [GPT-4o](https://openai.com/index/hello-gpt-4o/) from our abstract, and the music is created by [Suno](https://suno.com/).
 Video is manually edited using [CapCut](https://www.capcut.com/).

+**We’ve received multiple requests for scripts that batch convert vector images to raster images from arXiv source files that we used to construct CharXiv.
+While the code is not part of this codebase, we are happy to provide them.
+Please send an email to [Zirui Wang](mailto:zw1300@cs.princeton.edu) for inquiries.**